Hamst3r/tha/_boxes/1-tha_news.md

 ---
-title: UPDATE
+title: THA UPDATE
-id: about     # tells Jekyll to use special styling, don't change
+id:      # tells Jekyll to use special styling, don't change
 is_box: true  # tells Jekyll that this is a box, don't change
 ---
 Hey!
 Check it out, it's a new website!
 Still working out some of the kinks, but the radio player over on the right,